 4. Positive word of mouth – it’s free, it’s powerful, but it has to be accompanied by a call to action – an invitation, if you will.
 Positive word of mouth gives people a good feeling, and if the feeling is that everything is alright, it may not necessarily lead to a call to the school.
 If a parent of a prospective parent hears good things about the school, they’re going to check it out a little more thoroughly through…

 5. The Internet.
 If you’re going to catch many fish, it’s the biggest net out there.
 If you have marketing dollars to spend, this is where you spend it first.
 Make sure you have a good Web site.
 Strike that – an EXCELLENT Web site.
 And today, it MUST be a “responsive” Web site, so that it resizes itself appropriately depending upon which device it’s viewed, providing an optimal experience for the visitor.
 It’s where today’s parents go to find out more information and check into reviews about your school from other sources.
 It’s where parents of tomorrow will go first, even before asking neighbors, the real estate agent, or the local parish or church about educational choices and options for their children.
 If you’ve read this article this far, you are proof that the Internet is a resource for new ideas and support.
+You must also have your school’s site optimized for indexing on search engines, and it must be filled with compelling content – success stories about your school’s graduates and current students – NOT “excellent academics,” for instance.
+Why?
+Because if that’s your marketing hook, then every student better be getting 100 percents and A+ grades on tests.
+And, today, you need to be incorporating AI into your marketing work.

 Which leads to a self-assessment question – If you’re surfing the Web, take a look at your school’s Web site, and put yourself in your prospective parents’ shoes, do you find your school’s Web site a place where you want to visit, and visit often?
 Does the information change daily?
 Does it look professional?
 Is everything spelled correctly?
 Are there pictures of students, and do they look happy?
 Are they high quality photos, and not random group shots, underexposed photos from an assembly or blurred images from a recent basketball game?
 Your Internet presence is, more often than not, the first visual impression the parent has of your school.

-© Michael V. Ziemski, SchoolAdvancement, 2009-2019 (Original Publication Date: 20090907)
+© Michael V. Ziemski, SchoolAdvancement, 2009-2024 (Original Publication Date: 20090907)